 Twenty-six credits are required for graduation from Notre Dame Academy.
 Completion of this curriculum meets or exceeds the Pre-College Curriculum required by the Commonwealth of Kentucky for admission to public universities.
+Twenty-three credits are required and three credits are elective as listed below:

 Religion4 credits

 English4 credits

 Mathematics (Please see the note below.) credits

 Science3 credits

 History and Social Studies credits

 World Language credits

-Visual and Performing Arts1 credit
+Visual and Performing Arts credit

-Personal Finance (Please see the note below) credit
+Personal Finance credit

 Technology credit

 Health credit

 Physical Education credit

-Electives credits
+Electives 3 credits

-(\The state mathematics requirement for the Pre-College Curriculum requires the completion of the core content mathematics standards and that "Mathematics shall be taken each year of high school."
+(The state mathematics requirement for the Pre-College Curriculum requires the completion of the core content mathematics standards and that "Mathematics shall be taken each year of high school."
 A senior must take a mathematics course regardless of whether she may have doubled up in math as a sophomore or taken Algebra 1 Grade 8 Honors and have already earned 4 mathematics credits prior to her senior year.)